 Fundraising Ideas – the Bad, the Good and the Genius

-Fundraising run by these types of committees will come up with the great ideas to make their fundraiser stand out, but also those little ideas to make the most out of every fundraising opportunity.
+These types of committees will come up with great ideas to make their fundraiser stand out, but also those little ideas to make the most out of every fundraising opportunity.
 There is one feature common to these creative committees and that is that they are positive and safe environments for members to ‘throw ideas around’.
 Keeping in mind that you’re not always going to find the ‘gold’ straight away and often you will have to sift through the dirt first, if you create a safe environment, you may end up being pleasantly rewarded.

-And here is the crux of this week’s tip:
+And here is the crux of this tip:

 Unless people feel safe to voice a ‘bad’ idea, you’ll never unearth the really good ones.

 If you want to encourage new members to join your committee, you need to ensure that you clearly communicate that ALL suggestions are valued.
 No one wants to attend committee meetings where new ideas are not welcome because ‘that’s the way it’s always been done’.
 This type of scenario (although unfortunately all too common) often re-enforces the stereotype of the ‘clicky’ committee and will potentially cost your group some great ideas as well as some great profits!
 There is nothing more demoralising to a ‘newbie’ who clearly wants to be involved, than having their idea – be it good or bad – shot down in flames, without consideration.

 I personally am a creative person – prolific with ideas.
 I fully admit that 80% of these are average, 10% are complete duds, and 10% are (forgive the lack of modesty) pure genius 😉 If I didn’t feel safe to give voice to the whole range of ideas, you would be left with only the mediocre ones.
 (There are other ways for committees to process the bad ideas to stop them in their tracks.)